 - (k) Iron Mountain Landfill Postclosure Maintenance and Corrective Action Trust Fund (Fund No. 6005, established 1990).
-Used as a trust fund to maintain moneys sufficient to cover the costs of postclosure maintenance and/or corrective action of the District's solid waste landfill facility at Iron Mountain, in accordance with regulations of the California Department of Resources Recycling and Recovery, and subject to the conditions contained in Section 5201(m). - (1) Water Standby Charge Fund (Fund No. 1005, established 1992).
+Used as a trust fund to maintain moneys sufficient to cover the costs of postclosure maintenance and/or corrective action of the District's solid waste landfill facility at Iron Mountain, in accordance with regulations of the California Department of Resources Recycling and Recovery, and subject to the conditions contained in Section 5201(m). - (l) Water Standby Charge Fund (Fund No. 1005, established 1992).
 Used to separately hold revenues attributable to water standby charges; amounts deposited in this fund are used exclusively for the purpose for which the water standby charge was authorized. - (m) Water Transfer Fund (Fund No. 1007, established 1995).
-Used for moneys set aside for the purchase of water through transfers or similar arrangements, and for the costs of filling the Eastside Reservoir Project. - (n) Self-Insured Retention fund (Fund No. 1008, established 1999).
-Used to separately hold amounts set aside for emergency repairs and claims against the District as provided in Section 5201(o). - (o) Lake Mathews Multi Species Reserve Trust fund (Fund 6101, established 1997.)
-Used as set forth in agreement between Metropolitan and the Riverside County Habitat Conservation Agency for the Multi Species Reserve. - (p) There shall be established in the Treasury of the District such funds and accounts as are required pursuant to bond covenants, tax and non-arbitrage certificates, bond counsel letters of instruction and related documents, to provide for accountability of District funds and compliance with applicable federal and state law and regulations.
-Such funds and accounts shall be established for each issue of bonds, notes or other obligations of the district as required in the respective bond or note resolution and closing documents. - (q) Water Stewardship Fund (Fund No. 1009 established 2005).
-Used to collect revenue from the Water Stewardship Rate and to pay costs associated with water recycling, seawater desalination, conservation, brackish water desalination, or other demand management programs.
-These funds can also be used to fund administrative costs associated with these programs.
-Funds may be used as directed by the Board, for other lawful purposes, in accordance with Section 5201(p) and Section 5202(d). - (r) Reclamation Fund Trust Fund (Fund No., established 2023).
+Used for moneys set aside for the purchase of water through transfers or similar arrangements, and for the costs of filling the Eastside Reservoir Project. - (n) Self-Insured Retention Fund (Fund No. 1008, established 1999).
+Used to separately hold amounts set aside for emergency repairs and claims against the District as provided in Section 5201(o). - (o) Lake Mathews Multi Species Reserve Trust Fund (Fund No. 6101, established 1997.)
+Used as set forth in agreement between Metropolitan and the Riverside County Habitat Conservation Agency for Southwest Riverside County the Multi Species Reserve. - (p) There shall be established in the Treasury of the District such funds and accounts as are required pursuant to bond covenants, tax and non-arbitrage certificates, bond counsel letters of instruction and related documents, to provide for accountability of District funds and compliance with applicable federal and state law and regulations.
+Such funds and accounts shall be established for each issue of bonds, notes or other obligations of the District as required in the respective bond or note resolution and closing documents. - (q) Reclamation Fund Trust Fund (Fund No., established 2023).
 Used as a trust fund to maintain moneys sufficient to cover the costs of reclamation activities related to the Metropolitan Reclamation Plan, in accordance with the Surface Mining and Reclamation Act of 1975, Public Resources Code section 2770 et al. and California Code of Regulations, Title 14, Division 2, Chapter 8, §3808.3.